shannonmoeller/babel-browserify-nyc-tape-zuul-isomorphic-demo/README.md

 # babel-browserify-nyc-tape-zuul-isomorphic-demo

-A test stack with code coverage for isomorphic JavaScript development using babel, browserify, nyc, tape, and zuul.
+An isomorphic JavaScript development stack with tests and code coverage using babel, browserify, nyc, tape, and zuul.

 ```shell
 npm install